TychoLoke/MSGraph-LicenseGroupCheck/README.md

 ## Prerequisites

 - **Microsoft Graph PowerShell SDK**: Ensure you have the Microsoft Graph PowerShell SDK installed.
+[Learn about Microsoft Graph PowerShell Installation](https://learn.microsoft.com/en-us/powershell/microsoftgraph/installation?view=graph
 - **Permissions**: You need the appropriate permissions to retrieve user details and group memberships from your Microsoft 365/Azure tenant.

 ## Usage